 Why are we seeing an increase in heartworms when they are so easy to prevent?
-My observation about the general nature of many pet owners after 40 years of practice we have hard time spending money to prevent something that we have hard time visualize.
-The problem with heartworms is the dog does not show any clinical signs until the disease is advanced and suddenly your pet is a victim of a deadly disease.
-While depending on the dog’s life style the risk factors, I have treated many dogs for heartworm even if the only time they went outside was for private matters spending less than 5 minutes a day outside.
+My observation about the general nature of many pet owners, over 40 years of practice, is that we have a hard time spending money to prevent something that is difficult to visualize.
+The problem with heartworms is the dog does not show any clinical signs until the disease is advanced, and suddenly your pet is a victim of a deadly disease.
+I have treated many dogs for heartworm even if the only time they went outside was for private matters spending less than 5 minutes a day outside.
 No dog is safe from this disease.

-Warning: Over the last year there has been a twenty-two percent increase in heartworms
+Warning: Over the last year there has been a 22% increase in heartworms

 Will Your Dog Become a Heartworm Statistic?

 - It takes one mosquito bite to infect your dog.

-- Heartworms is a year round disease in most areas of the US
+- Heartworm is a year round disease in most areas of the US.

 - Treatment of infected dogs is helpful, but there is always permanent damage to the heart.